CoderKachi/coderkachi.klvlgen/README.md

 ### Step 2: Install DelaunatorSharp
 1. In the Package Manager window, click on the `+` button located on the top left corner
 2. Select `Add package from git URL...`
-3. Enter the DelaunatorSharp URL and click `Add`:
+3. Enter the DelaunatorSharp URL and click `Add`

     ```bash
     https://github.com/nol1fe/delaunator-sharp.git?path=DelaunatorSharp.Unity
+    ```

+4. Your directory should now look like this:

+    ```bash
+    Project
+       Assets
+          coderkachi.klvlgen
+          ...
+       Packages
+          Delaunator
+          ...
     ```

 ### Step 3: Success
 The latest versions of both KLVLGEN and DelaunatorSharp should be installed in your Unity project.